skip to content

 The following persons can apply for review [s 81(1)]:

-• any other person who can satisfy SACAT that he or she has a proper interest in the matter.
+• any other person who can satisfy SACAT that they have a proper interest in the matter.

 In relation to applications for internal review, the following persons can apply [s 83A(b)]:

-• any person who presented evidence or material before, or made submissions to SACAT in the proceedings; or
+• any person who presented evidence or material before, or made submissions to SACAT in the proceedings

-• any other person who can satisfy SACAT that he or she has a proper interest in the matter.
+• any other person who can satisfy SACAT that they have a proper interest in the matter.

 What is the review process?